kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

 - Add validation at the controller boundary when the goal is to protect HTTP input.
 - Use DTO validation for structured JSON bodies and method parameter validation for simple path or query values.
+- Import constraints from `io.koraframework.validation.common.annotation`, never from `jakarta.validation.constraints`.
+The names overlap; the behavior does not.
+- Put `@Valid` on the DTO type as well as on the parameter: the type-level annotation is what generates the validator, and the parameter-level one is what invokes it.
 - Keep `UserService` and `UserRepository` focused on business logic and storage instead of duplicating HTTP input rules there.
 - Remember that `@Validate` is AOP-based.
 In Java the validated class must not be `final`.
 In Kotlin the class and validated methods must be `open`.
 - When a validation failure should become a stable API contract, define an explicit error DTO instead of leaking raw framework exceptions.